 ︎ CV ︎ INSTAGRAM ︎ VIMEO ︎ EMAIL

 Laura Camila Medina (1995) is an interdisciplinary artist born in Bogotá, Colombia.
-Her work has been exhibited at the Center for Contemporary Art & Culture, Fuller Rosen Gallery, Wieden + Kennedy, the Portland Art Museum, Nationale, and with the Nat Turner Project.
-She was awarded the CCAM Fellowship at Yale University, the Individual Artist Fellowship from the Oregon Arts Commission in 2022, New Media Fellowship at Open Signal, Artist in Residence at the Living School of Art, ACRE Residency, and the Centrum Emerging Artist Residency.
-Alongside Angela Saenz, she is part of Maracuya con Leche, a collaborative project that encourages artists to participate in creative exchange with their community.
-Together they were the IPRC Artists & Writers in Residence in 2020 and were invited to the Caldera Artist Residency in 2022.
+Her practice is deeply inspired by the kisses between mountains and sky of her birthplace intertwined with the thematic fantasy-scape and migrant microcosms of Orlando, FL.
+Her work has been exhibited at Yossi Milo, David Castillo Gallery, Arts Fort Worth, Fuller Rosen Gallery, the Portland Art Museum, Nationale, and with the Nat Turner Project.
+She was awarded the AICAD Post-Graduate Teaching Fellowship to teach at the Cleveland Insitute of Art, the H. Lee Hirsche Memorial Prize, Dean’s Travel Grant, and CCAM Fellowship at Yale University, Individual Artist Fellowship from the Oregon Arts Commission, New Media Fellowship at Open Signal, and various artist residencies including: the Living School of Art, ACRE, Signal Fire, and Centrum.
 She is represented by Nationale in Portland, OR.
-Medina earned her BFA at the Pacific Northwest College of Art and is currently a Painting and Printmaking MFA candidate at Yale University.
+Medina earned her BFA at the Pacific Northwest College of Art and an MFA in Painting & Printmaking from Yale University.